-- Control the root system.
+Control the root system.
 About 95 percent of thistle biomass is underground, so the root system has to be killed to effectively control Canada thistle.

-- Use the most effective herbicides at labeled rates.
+Use the most effective herbicides at labeled rates.
 Milestone® at 5 to 7 fl oz/A or Transline® at 10 to 12 fluid ounces per acre (fl oz/A) translocate into the root system giving the best control.
 Milestone is more effective on Canada thistle and less costly than Transline, but Transline can be more selective and can be used to control thistle in areas where there is desirable woody vegetation.
 Milestone and Transline can be applied in either spring or fall; however, Milestone is more effective in the fall.

 Spring/early summer herbicide applications should be made when thistle is fully emerged, and when the largest plants are at early bud growth stage.
 Mowing or fire prior to application will allow for more consistent Canada thistle growth, but be sure plants are at rosette to bolt growth stage prior to herbicide application.

-- Fall applied herbicides.
+Fall applied herbicides.
 Thistle can tolerate about 25 F so applications can be made from September until early- to mid-October as long as green growth remains on thistle.

 Use broadcast herbicide applications.
 Unless thistle patches are completely defined and well documented, spot spraying is usually self-defeating and a false economy.
 To ensure the greatest chance for thorough and complete application, the whole field should be treated.

-- Control infestations on field edges.
+Control infestations on field edges.
 If field edges, ditch banks, wetland edges and fence lines are not treated along with the main grassland body, thistle colonies will maintain a foothold in those locations and reestablish quickly.

-®™Trademark of The Dow Chemical Company (“Dow”) or an affiliated company of Dow.
+®™Trademark of Dow AgroSciences, DuPont or Pioneer and their affiliated companies or respective owners.
 Milestone is not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
-When treating areas in and around roadside or utility rights-of-way that are or will be grazed, hayed or planted to forage, important label precautions apply regarding harvesting hay from treated sites, using manure from animals that have consumed treated forage within the last three days.
-Consult the label for full details.
-State restrictions on the sale and use of Transline and apply.
+When treating areas in and around roadside or utility rights-of-way that are or will be grazed, hayed or planted to forage, important label precautions apply regarding harvesting hay from treated sites, using manure from animals grazing on treated areas or rotating the treated area to sensitive crops.
+See the product label for details.
+State restrictions on the sale and use of Milestone and Transline apply.
 Consult the label before purchase or use for full details.
 Always read and follow label instructions. ©2019 Corteva

 Active ingredients for herbicide products mentioned in this article: Milestone (aminopyralid), Transline (clopyralid).